k0rventen/smartcity/README.md

 - If the main code is calling the Serial object while the lora lib is also using it (although you don't know when it will), it may crash, aka reset the arduino.
 - The lib is very heavy, using about 80% of an Arduino Uno R3's flash memory.
 That's not cool.

-Alternatives that should be investigated in the future, are HopeRF 95 modules, on top of which you could run [LMIC](https://github.com/matthijskooijman/arduino-lmic).
+Alternatives should be investigated in the future, like HopeRF 95 modules, on top of which you could run [LMIC](https://github.com/matthijskooijman/arduino-lmic).

 ## License